Analytics dashboards

 Project dashboards

-Dashboards are usually defined in the project where the analytics data is being retrieved from.
+By default custom dashboards are saved to the current project, because dashboards are usually defined in the project where the analytics data is retrieved from.
 However, you can also have a separate project for dashboards.
-This is recommended if you want to enforce specific access rules to the dashboard definitions or share dashboards across multiple projects.
+This setup is recommended if you want to enforce specific access rules to the dashboard definitions or share dashboards across multiple projects.

 note